About the Trademark Licensing Office

-ISU's Trademark Program was established in 1984 and is currently housed under the Senior Vice President for Business and Finance.
-Through a contracted agreement, The Licensing Resource Group (LRG) assists the Trademark office in monitoring commercial and internal use of the indicia.
+ISU's Trademark Program is currently housed under the Office of University Counsel.
+Through a contracted agreement, The Collegiate Licensing Company (CLC) assists the Trademark Office with management services.
+Vendors interested in obtaining a license may conatct CLC at email@example.com.
 Individuals, groups, units and organizations, both on and off campus, seeking to use Iowa State indicia must use licensed vendors and have prior final approval from the Trademark Office.
-LRG is responsible for the license administration of the approximately 650 vendors producing products bearing ISU trademarks.
+CLC is responsible for the license administration of the approximately 500 vendors producing products bearing ISU trademarks.

 We hope that you will find our web site useful and easy to use.
 Your interest and comments are welcome!

 - School colors: Cardinal Red and Cyclone Gold

 - Athletic Conference: Big 12, NCAA Division I-A

 - Trademark licensing affiliation: Collegiate Licensing Company (CLC)